 - a.
-In the event it is suspected that cable damage has occurred prior to final acceptance, Contractor shall test the cable with an OTDR within 72 hours after notification and submit a copy of the OTDR test to the Engineer upon completion. - b.
-Contractor shall replace or repair, as directed by the Engineer, any damage occurring before final acceptance at no additional cost to the Iowa DOT.
+In the event it is suspected that cable damage has occurred prior to final acceptance, test the cable with an OTDR within 72 hours after notification and submit a copy of the OTDR test to the Engineer upon completion. - b.
+Replace or repair, as directed by the Engineer, any damage occurring before final acceptance at no additional cost to the lowa DOT.
 Perform any repairs or replacements as soon as reasonably possible unless otherwise approved by the Engineer. - c.
-Contractor shall repair or replace any defect in the installed cable at no additional cost to the lowa DOT.
+Repair or replace any defect in the installed cable at no additional cost to the lowa DOT.
 Consider a defect to be any condition resulting in a negative or adverse effect on current or future operations of the completed fiber-optic communication system as determined by the Engineer. - d.
-Any existing wiring that is damaged during fiber-optic cable installation shall be replaced or repaired, as directed by the Engineer, at no additional cost to the lowa DOT.
+Replace or repair any existing wiring that is damaged during fiber-optic cable installation, as directed by the Engineer, at no additional cost to the lowa DOT.